-PRE READING: Students can pick up the pre-reading package from the undergraduate desk after August 1st.
+PRE READING: Students can pick up the pre-reading package from the undergraduate desk after December 10.
 It should be read before the first class.

-THE FORMAT: The basic format of class meetings will be Presentation...
+THE FORMAT: The basic format of class meetings will be Presentation ...
 Workshop Application...
-Teamwork Assignment...
-Student Presentations.
+Teamwork Assignment...Student Presentations.

-THE TEXTS: participants should be prepared to pay \$15.00 for the reproduction of current materials.
+THE TEXTS: Participants should be prepared to pay \$15.00 for the reproduction of current material.

 THE ASSIGNMENTS: Students are expected to be present, on time and prepared.
 Readings will be assigned for most sessions and ten minute weekly quizzes will sometimes be given on their essentials.
-Individuals will develop a unit in the Universal Curriculum for actual use in class.
-They will also work with a team of four or five others to develop a larger scale curriculum applying the same process to the same topic.
+Individuals will develop a class curriculum unit for actual use following a systematic process, and will work with a team of four or five others to develop a larger scale curriculum applying the same process.
 Students will keep a working journal to track the development of their curriculum.
 In anticipation, students may wish to consider the most promising and ambitious new developments they might pursue.
 These two assignments will be conducted as negotiated learning contracts.